Breeding Betta Fish

-When breeding Bettas, you should have an idea of the final tail type and/or colour you would like to achieve.
+When breeding Bettas, you should have an idea of the final tail type and/or color you would like to achieve.

-A mating pair should be in optimum health/colour and no older than 1 year, 6–8 months old would be ideal.
+A mating pair should be in optimum health/ color and no older than 1 year, 6–8 months old would be ideal.

-Betta genetics can get quite complicated and drawn out, but it is important to remember the two main dominant colours are red and blue, and the dominant (and undesirable) tail type is veil.
+Betta genetics can get quite complicated and drawn out, but it is important to remember the two main dominant colors are red and blue, and the dominant (and undesirable) tail type is the veil.

-Buying from another breeder has it’s advantages as you will able to find out the family tree and work out what colour/fin types are recessive and what are dominant.
+Buying from another breeder has it’s advantages as you will able to find out the family tree and work out what color/fin types are recessive and what are dominant.

 Use these tips above when making your selection on your final breeding pair.